Ecommerce

 Round 2: Themes and Flexibility – Who has the best ecommerce templates?

-When it comes to creating your virtual storefront, Shopify certainly makes things easy with their 60+ themes.
+When it comes to creating your virtual storefront, Shopify certainly makes things easy with its 214 themes.
 They are modern, sleek and responsive, so they look good on desktops and mobiles.
 Want to customize them?
 The live editor is great fun and gives excellent results.
 If you know CSS and HTML, you can also tweak them to your heart’s content.

-The only snag is that you have to pay a one-time fee for most themes ($140 – $300) as only a few of them are free (check out our pick of the best free Shopify themes).
-Veeqo has put together a few nice examples here.
+The only snag is that you have to pay a one-time fee for most themes ($170 – $380) as only 13 options are free (check out our pick of the best free Shopify themes).

-Wix has 60 completely free ecommerce templates.
+Wix offers a whopping 900+ free templates, including about 130 which are designed for ecommerce.
 They look as modern and stylish as Shopify’s, and we really like their catalog galleries (you can see some examples of them being used on real Wix websites here).

 And while creating a website with Wix generally gives you tons of flexibility, in-depth customization via code such as HTML or CSS isn’t as complete as with Shopify (unless you use the not-so-popular Wix Velo, which is geared towards techy users).